- Build a more diverse, equitable, and inclusive department by applying the lens of social justice and anti-racism in our actions.

 - Look inward and engage in learning.
 We invite you to start with the anti-racism resources collected by CFANS ODI.
 Other resources, including training opportunities, can be found by visiting the University’s OED website.

 - Join the conversation.
 All are welcome to participate in the FR Diversity & Inclusion Committee, a space where we encourage Forest Resources students, staff, faculty, and community members to attend and contribute to diversity, equity, and inclusion initiatives within the Department.
-If you would like to attend a meeting, please contact Dr. Ingrid Schneider, Diversity & Inclusion Committee Chair, for details.
+If you would like to attend a meeting, please contact Dr. Rebecca Montgomery, Diversity & Inclusion Committee Chair, for details.

 - Take action in your sphere of influence.